ppkantorski/UltraGB-Overlay/README.md

 # UltraGB Overlay

 A Game Boy / Game Boy Color emulator overlay for the Nintendo Switch, built on [libultrahand](https://github.com/ppkantorski/libultrahand).
-Play GB and GBC games anywhere.
+Play GB and GBC games on top of any running application.

 ---